Adopt

 Tinker is guardy with his food, which is being very well managed, by feeding him alone; he’s trained to sit and wait for his food to be placed on the floor, and his release cue to go to eat his food is ‘Good boy’.
 This routine works really well and will need to be continued.

-Tinker has slept inside a home previously, and is currently in a home where his routine is to sleep in an outside kennel adjacent to another dog.
+Tinker has slept inside a home previously, and is currently in a home where his routine is to sleep in an outside kennel.

 Tinker shows the collie trait of being sensitive to noises and can be worried by the sound of large vehicles, and tractors in the fields.
 He is also uncomfortable with other sounds, like sweeping with a brush and the vacuum cleaner.